Wasia93/growth-mindset-challenge/README.md

-# growth-mindset-challenge
+# Growth-mind-Challenge
-This is Streamlit web app in which I worked for fitness and workout individuals to make records
+ In this web app ,I worked on fitness web app